eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 WARNING: Removing Keycloak breaks all remote deployments of Codewind that are using it for authentication.
 Users will no longer be able to login and will require a full redeploy to recover.

-If you are ready to remove Keycloak, use the following `cwctl` command:
+To remove Keycloak, use the following example `cwctl` command:

-enter the command and review the results:
+`cwctl remove keycloak --namespace <namespace> --workspace <workspaceID>`

+For example:

 ```
 cwctl remove keycloak --namespace mycodewind-ns --workspace k55333j0